sunjp704/sunjp704.github.io/_posts/2022-08-08-radar-meteorology-2.md

 $w_\mathrm{r}(D)$: fall speed of a raindrop of diameter $D$.

-There are no mathematical functions linking Z and R. On average, however, DSD vary systematically with reflectivity and precipitation intensity.
-Z-R relationships are derived based on that fact:
+There are no mathematical functions linking $Z$ and $R$.
+On average, however, DSD varies systematically with reflectivity and precipitation intensity. $Z$-$R$ relationships are derived based on that fact:

 $$
 \begin{aligned}